Here are descriptions, images and recordings of some of the instruments that I own and play.

 Synthesisers

 I grew up playing my parents' piano, but I don't own one myself.
-I've also done quite a lot of work with trackers in the past, mostly on the Amiga with OctaMED, and more recently on Linux with Soundtracker.
+I've done quite a bit of music with trackers and sequencers, but these days I prefer to play parts in real time and edit in the audio domain.

 StudioLogic SL-990 Pro

-This is a very large and heavy 88-key full-size weighted MIDI controller keyboard — and it's available remarkably cheaply (under £250) if you shop around.
-(I think it's recently been discontinued in favour of a model with a few more controller inputs.)
-It's got just about the bare minimum of features to be useful as a controller keyboard: 88 keys (slightly larger than the piano I'm used to), pitchbend and mod wheels, a sustain pedal input (it didn't come with one, but since it's just a switch contact I use an old pedal I've had around for ages), buttons for programme change and bank select, and another to select the touch-sensitivity response curve.
+This is an 88-key full-size weighted MIDI controller keyboard — I got a good deal on it by buying it just after it had been discontinued in favour of a newer model with more controller inputs.
+It's got just about the bare minimum of features to be useful as a controller keyboard: 88 keys (slightly larger than most pianos I've played), pitchbend and mod wheels, a sustain pedal input (it didn't come with one, but since it's just a switch contact I use an old pedal I've had around for ages), buttons for programme change and bank select, and another to select the touch-sensitivity response curve.
+It's nailed to MIDI channel 1, unfortunately, so I need a PC in the way if I want to play more than one synth module with it.

 The feel is very good — it's clearly not a real piano mechanism (there's no "snapback" after a key is pressed), but the keys respond to very small amounts of force and are appropriately-weighted to behave like a real piano when it's being played.
-The only fault I can find with it is that the mechanism is quite noisy, but I suspect that's difficult to avoid.
+The mechanism is quite noisy, but I suspect that's difficult to avoid.

 Roland D-110

 This is a 1U MIDI synth module dating from the early 90s; it's based on Roland's LA synthesis algorithm (which is similar to Yamaha's FM synthesis: you pick oscillators and formulae to combine them).
 The built-in sounds are unremarkable, but you can use SysEx to dump new instrument sets to it; there are some decent electric piano, chromatic percussion and drum sounds available.
-It predates GM, but you can of course dump a GM instrument set to it (Roland provide a fairly unpleasant one).
+It predates GM, but Roland provide a downloadable (awful) GM instrument set for it.

 One neat feature is that it's got eight separate outputs, and you can assign channels (and, with some limitations, parts of patches) to different outputs — so this would make a great trigger source to control a load of external gates, if I wanted to do that.
 It's mostly so that I've got something to play with the SL-990 if I'm away from a computer, although I do sometimes use it for drum sounds.